QuickBooks Blog

 taxes

-Sales tax nexus: Thresholds and rules by state
+Sales tax nexus: What it is, why it matters, and state obligations

 Sales tax nexus definition: Sales tax nexus is the level of connection a business has with a state that requires them to collect and pay sales tax.